via Homebrew

-Interactive command-line cheatsheet tool that lets you browse, search, and execute commands with dynamic argument suggestions
+Interactive cheatsheet tool that helps you browse, search, and execute CLI commands with dynamic argument suggestions

-The tool supports multiple usage modes including standalone terminal usage, shell widget integration for proper history population, Tmux widget support for SSH sessions, and shell scripting automation.
-Users can download featured cheatsheets, import from git repositories, or write custom cheatsheets using a simple .cheat file format.
-Cheatsheets are stored locally at ~/.local/share/navi/cheats/ and can be sourced from external tools like tldr and cheat.sh.
+The tool supports multiple usage modes including standalone terminal execution, shell widget integration (similar to Ctrl-R history search), Tmux widget support for SSH sessions, and shell scripting automation.
+Users can download community-maintained cheatsheets, import repositories from Git, or write custom .cheat files using a simple syntax that defines commands and their parameter options.
+The cheatsheet format supports variable substitution where arguments are populated through command execution.

 # via Homebrew